The Stack, Revisited

 Wait, what?

 Let's walk through why this is possible.
-In this challenge, the main function calls the caller functionm, which then calls your solve function.
+In this challenge, the main function calls the caller function, which then calls your solve function.
 Right before the challenge's caller function executed call solve, the stack looked like this:

 [smaller addresses]